 Conclusion: Do It Again

-If you pull of a great marketing stunt like this, what should you do?
+If you pull off a great marketing stunt like this, what should you do?

 Do it again.

-Mere weeks after their break-the-internet social media explosion, Groupon is doing it again.
+Mere weeks after their break-the-internet social media explosion, Groupon was at it again.

 This time, they have a video to introduce the bunker on Facebook.